astro-stan/libitc/README.md

 meson setup -Doptimization=2 -Ddebug=false build
 ```

-See [Meson built-in options](https://mesonbuild.com/Builtin-options.html) for more information on the used build options.
+See [Meson built-in options](https://mesonbuild.com/Builtin-options.html) for more information on the used options.

 #### Feature Configuration